CardiacModelling/R56Q-modelling/README.md

 ### Related publications

-The scientific approach and coding style in this work owe a lot to the following previous, related publications from our lab which may also be of interest:
+The scientific approach and code structure in this work owe a lot to the following previous, related publications from our lab which may also be of interest:

 Beattie, K. A., Hill, A. P., Bardenet, R., Cui, Y., Vandenberg, J. I., Gavaghan, D. J., de Boer, T. P., Mirams, G. R.
 (2018).